Online contracts: formation and terms

 Guide

 If you allow customers to place orders online, you must ensure that the terms and conditions of the contract are set out on the website and can be accessed and downloaded.
-Even where the website is simply used as an advertising tool, it is still advisable to set out your terms and conditions clearly.
+Even where the website is simply used as an advertising tool, it is advisable to set out your terms and conditions clearly.

 Are online contracts legally binding?